Effective Strategies for Preventing Ingrown Toenails

 Epsom Salts: These can help reduce swelling and inflammation.
 Just add 2-3 tablespoons to your soak.

 Tea Tree Oil (Diluted!): A few drops of this antiseptic oil (diluted in a carrier oil like olive oil) can help prevent infection.
-Just make sure you patch test first!
+Be sure to patch test first!

-Apple Cider Vinegar is a natural antiseptic and anti-inflammatory.
+Apple Cider Vinegar: This natural antiseptic is also anti-inflammatory.
 Try adding 1/4 cup to your soak.

 Aloe Vera: Apply pure aloe vera gel to soothe and heal the area.